ArtiomTr/jest-coverage-report-action/README.md

 npx jest --silent --ci --coverage --coverageReporters="text" --coverageReporters="text-summary"
 ```

-If you're not satisfied with default behaviour, you can specify your own command, by passing custom option `test_script`.
+If you're not satisfied with default behaviour, you can specify your own command, by passing custom option `test-script`.

 > **⚠ IMPORTANT ⚠:** Please, note that this is not simple `npx jest --coverage` script call.
 If you're specify your custom script, **YOU SHOULD PASS SAME COVERAGE REPORTERS** as it does default script (`text` and `text-summary` reporters).
 Without those options, your action will not work.